sunilabrahamindia/sunilabraham/articles/herbert-paul.md

 created: 2026-01-28
 ---

-**Herbert Paul** is an Indian graphic designer, musician, and design consultant based in Bengaluru, Karnataka.
+**Herbert Paul** (born 1966) is an Indian graphic designer, musician, and design consultant based in Bengaluru, Karnataka.
 He has worked professionally in graphic design since 1993, with long-standing experience in visual design, production, and print workflows.
 Alongside his design practice, he has maintained an active music career as a singer, lead guitarist, and performer, and is associated with the band *Little Wing*.
 He has also contributed to creative and community initiatives, including work associated with Wesley English Church, Bengaluru.

 ## Contents
 - [Early life and Education](#early-life-and-education)